FREQUENTLY ASKED QUESTIONS

 Bright Path’s curriculum is supplemented by programmes (depending on the abilities and needs of your child) such as but not limited to (as we continue to seek relevant programmes to support the learning of children of all abilities):

-Each child will have a personalised IEP based on our staffs’ observation of his learning needs and daily living skills.
-Goals and activities planned for the IEP will be designed with input and collaboration from the whole team of specialists, and focus on helping the child meet his milestones by building on his current strengths.
-Every professional will have a part to play throughout the entire IEP process from observation to implementation and review/assessment.
+Each child will have a personalised education plan PEP based on our staffs’ observation of his learning needs and daily living skills.
+Goals and activities planned for the PEP will be designed with input and collaboration from the whole team of specialists, and focus on helping the child meet his milestones by building on his current strengths.
+Every professional will have a part to play throughout the entire PEP process from observation to implementation and review/assessment.

 Each of our classes will do their daily routines and activities together regardless of their profile of different learning needs.
 There will also be field trips, sibling programs, intra-school events (e.g. sports/family day, school performance) and inter-school events (e.g. activities with, visit to/from other Busy Bees schools)